Tarot decks

 The Soul Cats Tarot Guide Book

 The Soul Cats Companion is the approximately A5-sized, stunning, full-colour guide book that accompanies this deck.
-If you love the cards, you’ll love seeing their full-page, full-colour reproductions in the book.
+If you love the cards, you’ll love seeing the full-page, full-colour reproductions in the book.
 I know I did.
 Everything about this book is wonderful – the colour coded sections, the clear and encouraging writing, the overall presentation.
 It all comes together so well.

 I like the suggestion to set an intention rather than ask a question when addressing the cards.
 For example, “In this reading I intend to get clarity around my current job.”
 This is an empowering approach that is in keeping with the aim of the Soul Cats Tarot.
 As I said earlier, this deck doesn’t waiver from its overriding premise.